 All salons will be different.
 But this is at least a reference point you can take when looking at the profitability of your salon.

-You can improve your profit margin by increasing your sales or by cutting costs.
+You can improve your profit margin by increasing sales or cutting costs.

-Even if your business is in a good state and growing sales year after year, you should always review your costs regularly to make sure you’re really getting the most out of your money invested.
+Even if your business is in a good state and growing sales year after year, you should always review your costs regularly to ensure you’re getting the most out of your investment.

 If you are just in the process of starting a new salon, you can read my article on how much it costs to start a salon.
 In this article, I break down the common salon start-up cost and salon operations expenses.